fqantonio/GoingInductive/README.md

 2. To share this conclusion in order to exchange knowledge with others around the world, and see if they corroborate with this findings.

 # CONTEXT

 On the other end, the organizational environment of schools and teachers in Portugal doesn't help either.
 Focused on managing the schools as enterprises with a lot of controlling bureaucracy, putting numbers and paperwork ahead of the crucial and significant decisions around teaching, real assessment is barely used, and when it is, its just at the university level.
 This means:
   1 - The crucial planning and individual teacher-student interaction is less important for this organization;
   2 - Time spent on research and discussions is useless: numbers constrain our job, of course, it's normal, but with the same money we can do better if we can get together and discuss the way we could be organized.

 Luckily, the knowledge and the tools available online today, permit that we can go further with peer contribution and go beyond a simple Average Treatment Effect (some of us, at least do some mean computations): statistical knowledge is not something that we are prepared for and the statistical tools are very expensive.
 Now this tools are available in opensource licences: so, time is crucial: teacher need it to study, get the necessary knowledge and interpret the results.
 And publish it.

-# MAJOR RESULT
+# RESULT

-The next two tables present the results for the most reliable sample used in this work.
+The next two tables present the results only for the most reliable sample used in this work.
 This is because it only uses JUNIOR sample for SCHOOL 1, which means not having the school effect nor the problem of using the less numbered entrances of the junior high sample.

 | SAMPLE | TEST | LAB | BEHAV | CLASS | OBSERVATIONS/NOTES |
 |:------------|:------------:|:------------:|:------------:|:------------:|:------------:|